 The best part about road trips is that as lunch time approaches, you can stop over by a lake or other resting area along the way and have a picnic.

-Don’t bother bringing real plates and cuttlery, but stick with paper plates and plastic cups and cuttlery instead – do bring a proper knife and cutting board though, and a bottle opener.
+Don’t bother bringing real plates and cutlery, but stick with paper plates and plastic cups and cutlery instead – do bring a proper knife and cutting board though, and a bottle opener.
+Best Picnic Baskets

 GPS and a Map